jsonallen/laravel_lenny/README.md

 **Per-Site:** Directory, database, Nginx config, Supervisor config

-## Why "Laravel Larry"?
+## Why "Laravel Lenny"?

-Because every good deployment system needs a name, and Larry rhymes with scary (which deployments shouldn't be).
-Plus, it's a friendly name for your Laravel deployment companion!
+Because every good deployment system needs a name, and Lenny is a friendly companion for your Laravel deployment journey.
+Simple, approachable, and gets the job done!

 ## TODO